7 Ways to Quantify Reputation

 Although, perhaps surprisingly less important than some of the other dimensions of late (see Figure 2), numbers matter and performance and profitability are undoubtedly key indicators of reputation success.

-Here’s a snapshot showing dimensions of reputation weights globally in 2018.
+Here’s a snapshot showing drivers of reputation weights globally in 2018.
 It is an interesting trend to note that Products/Services, Governance, and Citizenship are more valuable to stakeholders than Performance.
 This doesn’t mean that Performance is not important (see Figures 3 and 4), but this is a good way to benchmark your company’s reputation scores globally.

 Figure 2: Global Dimension Weights – Products/Services, Governance & Citizenship as Key Drivers for 2018, Accountable for over 50% of Corporate Reputation